tloredo/AAS231-CosmicPopulations/README.md

 y.mean()  # with luck the result will be near 0
 ```

-* Launch RStudio:  Simply enter `rstudio` at a command-line prompt.
+* Verify that RStudio launches successfully.
+Simply enter `rstudio` at a command-line prompt.
 This should launch the RStudio IDE; you may quit it after launch.